UMB Initial Radiation Safety Training (RST)

 None of the above

-6. Low energy gamma emitters, such as I-125, are best detected during a survey for fixed contamination by using:
+46. Low energy beta emitters, such as H-3 or C-14, are best detected during a survey for removable contamination by using:

 Answer: